 Finding the right physician under any circumstances can be a daunting task.
 A patient who needs help with fertility may be faced with complicated medical decisions.
 Friends, family, and even the press and the Internet can provide contradictory information, making it extremely important that each patient find the most appropriate physician to advise her, support her and guide her through treatment.
 The infertility specialist will be responsible for directing medical testing and directing the appropriate treatment.
 Clearly, finding the right doctor to guide a patient through the process can be difficult.

+Many patients will rely on the recommendations of their primary Ob/Gyn, with whom they already have a long relationship and on whom they have come to rely for good medicine and good advice, and others will depend on insurance companies to direct them.
 Whether one uses the yellow pages, an Internet search engine, or word of mouth, however, it appears that especially in the field of fertility, not all physicians and practices produce identical results.
 In fact, the degree of emotional support and likelihood of a successful outcome may be vastly different depending on where one is treated.

 Physicians are required to meet standards set by the state in which they practice, but being a physician goes beyond these criteria.
 A compassionate and caring attitude and an ability to educate the patient in a sensitive manner are essential.
 Even in a high volume fertility clinic, it is important for each patient to be treated as an individual, have their questions answered, and know that they are being taken care of.